spellshift/realm/docs/_docs/user-guide/golem.md

 ```

 ## Golem embedded files
 The Eldritch interpreter can embed files at compile time.
 To interact with these assets use the `assets` module in eldritch.
-In addition to programatic access the embedded files can be automatically executed at run time.
-If no other option is specified `-i` or a file path, golem will iterate over every instance of `main.eld` in the embedded assets launching each one as a seperate thread.
+In addition to programmatic access the embedded files can be automatically executed at run time.
+If no other option is specified `-i` or a file path, golem will iterate over every instance of `main.eld` in the embedded assets launching each one as a separate thread.
 This behavior is desirable when trying to perform recon or deploy persistence quickly.

 ## Golem as a stage 0
 Golem can also be used as a stage 0 to load imix or other c2 agents.